 These games include the final from this season, as well as the next two.

-The league has claimed that the aforementioned numbers, as well as a peak final audience of 1.3 million, make the showpiece encounter the most-watched Premiership Rugby game ever, in terms of an average audience.
+The league has claimed that the aforementioned numbers, as well as a peak final audience of 1.3 million, make the showpiece encounter the most-watched Premiership Rugby game ever.

 Across the season overall, the league has said that average audiences on BT Sport were up 21% and that a cumulative average audience of 14.5 million people watched live Premiership Rugby coverage across both BT Sport and ITV during 2021-22.

 In terms of highlights, meanwhile, a cumulative average audience of 3.2 million watched Premiership Rugby highlights on ITV.

 BT Sport’s last deal with Premiership Rugby, struck in December 2020, gives that broadcaster rights to offer up to 69 games each season over the three-year cycle, with the contract reported to be worth £110 million ($146 million).

 In February, Premiership Rugby launched PRTV Live, its own global live-streaming service, which covered all matches from the league during the final few months of 2021-22 not already being shown by broadcasters in each market (apart from Canada, the US, and Australia).

 Until the Premiership finale, fans in the UK and across almost all global territories had access through the platform to up to 480 minutes of live Premiership action.